How to Use MIDI ...

 • Who/what uses MIDI and why?

-• How does MIDI operate with a modern synth
+• How does MIDI work with digital synths?

 • Ports, Patches, Banks & GENERAL MIDI

-• Synths and Samplers – what’s the difference
+• Synths or Samplers – what’s the difference?

 • Sequencers – what they do and why we need them